jlmelis/simple-scraper/README.md

 ## simple-scraper

-This is a Simple web scrapping app testing some ideas for use in another project.
+This is a simple web scrapping app testing some ideas for use in another project.
 This app consits of a Svelte frontend hitting a lambda function hosted on Netlify to retrieve a page title from a provided URL.

 ### Running local